- Location: Nebraska

 - Insurance Notification

-Whether you're getting married, divorced, want to take a different relative's surname, or are just tired of "Smith," you must change your name with the Nebraska Department of Motor Vehicles.
+Whether you're getting married, divorced, or just want to take a different surname, you must change your name with the Nebraska Department of Motor Vehicles within 60 days of the change.

 Nebraska verifies your Social Security number before issuing any license, so it's a good idea to bring along an updated Social Security card.
 Visit Social Security Online for more information about affecting that name change.